Ivan-Klabucar/Computer-Security/Readme.md

-# Computer Security
+# Computer Security – ID 209718

-Laboratory exercises for the Computer Security course.
+### University of Zagreb – Faculty of Electrical Engineering and Computing

+Laboratory exercise solutions.